open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 resource website where we put in everything concerning assembly processes.
 {{< /expand >}}

+{{< card2 "Publication strategy">}}
+We published it only on GitHub.
+There’re some linkings to the wiki from Open Source Ecology in Germany.

+Open Source Ecology helped to disseminate or promote the project in a way.
+We provide information on different platforms to draw more people for us and the Open Source Ecology.
+{{< /card2 >}}

 > How did you publish the hardware?

 {{< expand "Show answer">}} We published it only on GitHub.
 There're some linkings to the